 Invasion of Privacy Crimes in Georgia

 No one likes to have their privacy invaded and Georgia laws protect that privacy.
 The right to privacy is alluded to in the 4th Amendment to the US Constitution stating “the right of the people to be secure in their persons, houses, papers, and effects”.
 The privacy penalties are harsh so it is important to hire a Georgia Invasion of Privacy Crime Attorney from Lawson and Berry in order to get the best defense.
 The Office of Lawson and Berry has over 50 combined years of criminal defense experience and are familiar with the subtle differences that distinguish each of the crimes.
 Let our experience work for you!
 Don't wait because you and your loved one's future depends on it.
 Call an Invasion of Privacy Crime Lawyer in Georgia today and schedule a free consultation.

 Invasion of Privacy Crimes in Georgia Include:

-Peeping Toms: Occurs when a person looks through windows or doors with the intent to spy upon another.
+Peeping Toms: A person becomes a peeping tome when they look through windows or doors with the intent to spy upon another.
+Specific intent is an essential element to be convicted of peeping tom.

-Prohibition on Nude or Sexually Explicit Transmissions: Occurs when someone posts a picture displaying nudity or sexually explicit conduct without the consent of the depicted person.
+Prohibition on Nude or Sexually Explicit Transmissions: This crime occurs when someone posts a picture displaying nudity or sexually explicit conduct without the consent of the depicted person.
+A first conviction will be a misdemeanor but subsequent convictions will be felony convictions.

 Penalty for a Conviction for Invasion of Privacy Crimes in Georgia

 A conviction for an invasion of privacy crime in Georgia generally comes with a prison term and a fine.
 While each crime and case is different, that is the general outcome.
 The fine amount varies from case to case.
 However, most convictions are treated as a felony and felony convictions carry consequences such as difficulty in obtaining employment, housing, or credit.

 Defenses to Invasion of Privacy Crimes in Georgia